JamesLizamore/sql-cs50/project/DESIGN.md

 Video overview: <URL HERE>

+---

 ## Scope

 ### Purpose
-* This database will be used to keep record of developer productivity over multiple projects
+* This database will be used to keep a record of developer productivity over multiple projects.

-### In scope:
+### In Scope
-* Developers and their contribution to projects
+* Developers and their contributions to projects.
-* Projects, including their start dates
+* Projects, including their start dates.
-* Tickets, including what project they are relevant to and to which developer they were assigned
+* Tickets, including what project they are associated with and which developer they are assigned to.
-* Re-assigned tickets, including who they were first assigned to and the reason the ticket was re-assigned
+* Re-assigned tickets, including who they were originally assigned to and the reason for re-assignment.

-### Out of scope:
+### Out of Scope
-* Remote access to the database, a UI or dashboard and getting data directly from JIRA
+* Remote access to the database.
+* A user interface or dashboard.
+* Getting data directly from JIRA.

+---

 ## Functional Requirements

-In this section you should answer the following questions:

-* A user should be able to perform CRUD operations on all tables
+* A user should be able to perform CRUD operations on all tables.
-* Users can make use of the stored procedure to make re-assigning tickets easier
+* Users can utilize a stored procedure to simplify the process of re-assigning tickets.
+* The system must track:
-* Tracking how many tickets each developer worked on for each project, how difficult each ticket is and the progress of each ticket
+  - How many tickets each developer has worked on per project.
+  - The difficulty level of each ticket.
+  - The progress of each ticket (status: Open, In-progress, Resolved).
+  - The history of ticket reassignments.

+---

 ## Representation

 ### Entities

-The database includes the following entities:

 #### Developers